jacques/plutus-mobile-app-api-docs/source/includes/_authentication.md

 # Authentication

+## Intial Login for a user

+After installing the mobile app, a user would request that they be allowed to login using their credentials.
+On first login, a ssh keypair is generated on the users device and the public key pair is submitted along with the fingerprint over which is then associated with the user.
+Should the user have Two Factor Authentication enabled, the user will then enter their TFA to authorise the adding of the ssh key pair to their account.

+## Using Session Tokens

-Pass in the `Authorization` header in with a `Token token=YOURTOKEN` as part of the HTTP request being sent into the API for processing.
+Pass in the `Authorization` header in with a `Token token=YOURTOKEN` as part of the HTTP request being sent into the API for processing once you have created a session token for the user.

 > To authorize, use this code: